-The Executive Committee consists of the President, Vice President(s), Secretary, Treasurer and CUCEA Representative of the Association, plus the immediate Past President, and the Web Master.
+The Executive Committee consists of the Emeriti Association President, Vice President(s), Secretary, Treasurer, CUCEA Representative, and the REC Representatives, plus the immediate Past President, and the Web Master.
 The Executive Committee is advisory to the President.
 It retains the experience of the Past President in a formal way until there is a new Past President, and it brings to the discussions the CUCEA Representative's knowledge of systemwide Emeriti affairs and the Senate Emeriti Relations Committee.
 The Executive Committee approves new members that are proposed that either require approval or are not obviously within the eligibility criteria as stated, and then submits them to the membership for approval by a two-thirds majority.

 THE PROGRAM COMMITTEE

 The Program Committee is chaired by the Vice President with the chief duty to propose the speakers for the luncheons.
 Speakers are not required to be emeriti.
 The Committee must have the agreement of the speaker for the selected date.
 The final list of speakers with name, deptartment, talk Title, picture and abstract are provided to the webmaster.
 The speakers are announced at the May Luncheon and in Membership Renewal mailings.

 The Awards and Honors Committee selects the candidates for the Panunzio Award and for the Dickson Professorship Award.
 In addition this committee looks for opportunities to feature the research of our Association's members.

 This committee is activated by the President to identify at least one candidate for each open office prior to the May business meeting, or when an officer needs to be replaced.
 The candidate must have agreed to serve.
 The Committee reports to the President at least one week before the business meeting when the candidates will be voted on so that the President has time to verify that all nominees are willing to serve.